Kent County Cricket Club in 2023

-In 2023, Kent County Cricket Club will compete in the 2023 County Championship, the 2023 One-Day Cup and the 2023 T20 Blast.
-The season will be the seventh in charge for head coach, and former player, Matthew Walker.
+In 2023, Kent County Cricket Club competed in the 2023 County Championship, the 2023 One-Day Cup and the 2023 T20 Blast.
+The season was the seventh in charge for head coach, and former player, Matthew Walker.
 Sam Billings retained the club captaincy that he was first awarded in 2018.
+In June 2023, Billings stepped down as captain in the County Championship for the remainder of the season after a run of poor form in the format, with Jack Leaning taking over the captaincy.
 Ryan ten Doeschate left his position as batting coach after a single season with Kent, to take up a role with the Kolkata Knight Riders.
-Former Worcestershire head coach joined Kent as a replacement for ten Doeschate.
+Former Worcestershire head coach Alex Gidman joined Kent as a replacement for ten Doeschate.

 Squad

 Departures

 On 29 July 2022, Matt Milnes signed a contract to join Yorkshire at the end of the season.
 In August it was announced that Darren Stevens would be released at the end of the season after 17 years with Kent.
 Stevens played over 630 games for Kent, scored more than 28,000 runs and took almost 900 wickets.
 On 23 September 2022, the club announced that wicketkeeper-batsman Ollie Robinson would be leaving the club at the end of the season to join Durham.
 In November 2022, Harry Podmore signed for Glamorgan.

+At the end of the season, following his one-year stint at the county, Michael Hogan retired from cricket.